pippinbarr/cart253/topics/instructions/organizing-with-functions.md

 - it's much clearer *what our program does* when we read `draw` thanks to the function names
 - it's much clearer *where to make changes* when we want to, by just going to the function responsible for that part of things (if I want the sky to be green, I should edit `drawSky`!)

-This is a part of programming called *encapsulation*, where we try as much as possible to group related code together, ideally with a way to *name* it, to improve the modularity of our program.
+This is a part of programming called **modularity**, where we try as much as possible to group related code together, ideally with a way to *name* it.
 (We could take our `drawHouse` function and use it in another program!)

 ## Do it even more?